-(ii) Liquidity risk
+(iii) Liquidity risk

 Liquidity risk is the risk that the Company will not have sufficient cash resources to meet its financial obligations as they come due.
 The Company's liquidity and operating results may be adversely affected if its access to the capital market is hindered, whether as a result of a downturn in stock market conditions generally or matters specific to the Company.
 The Company generates cash flow primarily from its financing activities.
-As at December 31, 2012, the Company had cash and cash equivalents of \$101,411 (December 31, 2011 - \$906,131) to settle current liabilities of \$289,075 (December 31, 2011 - \$260,099).
-All of the Company's financial liabilities have contractual maturities of less than 30 days and are subject to normal trade terms.
+As at December 31, 2013, the Company had cash and cash equivalents of \$312,028 (December 31, 2012 - \$101,411) to settle current liabilities of \$512,023 (December 31, 2012 - \$289,075).
+All of the Company's financial liabilities have contractual maturities of less than 30 days and are subject to normal trade terms except for the loan payable, which is due February 20, 2014 (repaid subsequent to year-end).
 The Company regularly evaluates its cash position to ensure preservation and security of capital as well as liquidity.